Boom-Foundation-BV/Multicoin/README.md

 You will also need truffle-hdwallet-provider with a metamask mnemonic and an infura api key to deploy contract on Ropsten

+You will need solidity-coverage for code coverage

 ### Install

 ```
 git clone https://github.com/Multiven-Group-BV/Multicoin
 cd Multicoin
 npm install -g truffle
+npm install --save-dev solidity-coverage
 npm install -E openzeppelin-solidity
 npm install truffle-hdwallet-provider
 ```